bschmalhofer/otobo-ideas/GPW_2022/talk.md

 ## What is this talk about ?

-- Advertising: Tell people about the success story OTOBO
+- Tell people about a Perl success story
-- Share findings from modernizing an application with a long history
+- Share experiences from modernizing a CGI-based web application

 ## What is OTOBO ?

-- an open source web based ticketing system, where ticketing refers to help desk, not to concerts
+- An open source web based ticketing system
+- Where ticketing refers to help desk, not to concerts
-- forked from OTRS in 2019 by Rother OSS
+- Forked from OTRS in 2019 by Rother OSS
-- supports ITSM, that is IT Service Management
+- Supports for IT Service Management, ITSM
-- see the [demo](https://demo.otobo.org/otobo/index.pl) with login Lena/Lena
+- Demo at <https://demo.otobo.org/otobo/index.pl>.
+Log in as Lena/Lena.

 ## What is [PSGI](https://metacpan.org/pod/PSGI) and [Plack](https://plackperl.org/) ?

 - PSGI is an interface for running Perl based application in many environments
-- Plack is the reference implementation.
+- Plack is the reference implementation
+- The OTOBO PSGI support is based on basic Plack